 Phase 2 - Online Assessments (un-proctored): All tentatively eligible applicants who meet the initial Category A requirements will be invited to move forward in the selection process and participate in a set of un-proctored online assessments: a Realistic Job Preview (RJP) video and the CI Job Simulation I. The RJP consists of a 10-minute video applicants will view then answer a series of follow-up questions assessing their fit and eligibility for the IRS CI position.
 Applicants who are eligible to continue past this point will go on to complete an on-line job simulation assessment.
 The CI Job Simulation I is designed to replicate the real life work challenges of the special agent position and continues to verify applicants’ qualifications and measure the critical competencies required of an IRS Special Agent including: Decision Making, Reasoning, Problem Solving, Learning, Teamwork, Stress Tolerance, Flexibility, and Influencing/Negotiating.
 Applicants will have one hour and 25 minutes to complete the online job simulation.

-Applicants will be tentatively placed into quality Categories A, B and C based on their performance on Phase 2 – Online Assessments (un-proctored).
-Applicants who meet the top quality Category (A) will have their résumé and supporting documentation reviewed to ensure they meet the basic qualification requirements.
-They will then be invited to schedule and complete the next phase of testing in a proctored testing environment.
+Applicants who pass the Phase 2 on-line assessments will have their résumé and supporting documentation reviewed to ensure they meet the basic qualification requirements.
+Qualified applicants will then be invited to schedule and complete the next phase of testing in a proctored testing environment.

-Phase 3 - Special Agent Test Battery (proctored): Applicants who pass and meet the minimum score requirements for the top quality Category A on the Phase 1 – Occupational Questionnaire and the Phase 2 un-proctored tests will be invited to schedule and complete a computerized competency-based assessment battery.
+Phase 3 - Special Agent Test Battery (proctored): Qualified applicants who pass Phase 2 will be invited to schedule and complete a computerized competency-based assessment battery.
 The special agent test battery is administered via the World Wide Web at more than 500 nationwide test centers.
 Applicants can schedule a time to take the test battery over a two-week open testing period.
 Two tests are included in the Phase 3 test battery, the multiple-choice Special Agent Knowledge and Skill Examination (SA KaSE), and the CI Job Simulation II.
-These multi-media assessments measure numerous general and technical competencies required for the CI position including Accounting Principles, Logical Reasoning, Problem Solving, Arithmetic, Writing, Decision-Making, Interpersonal Skills, etc. Applicants must meet pre-established Category A selection scores on the SA KaSE and CI Job Simulation II to be invited to the final phase of competency-based assessment, the Skills Assessment Center.
+These multi-media assessments measure numerous general and technical competencies required for the CI position including Accounting Principles, Logical Reasoning, Problem Solving, Arithmetic, Writing, Decision-Making, Interpersonal Skills, etc. Applicants must pass the SA KaSE and CI Job Simulation II to be invited to the final phase of competency-based assessment, the Skills Assessment Center.

-Phase 4 - Skills Assessment Center (in-person): Applicants who meet the pre-established Category A score requirements on Phase 3 testing, will be invited to a final phase of competency-based assessment, the in-person Skills Assessment Center at an IRS Field Office location.
+Phase 4 - Skills Assessment Center (in-person): Applicants who pass Phase 3 testing, will be invited to a final phase of competency-based assessment, the in-person Skills Assessment Center at an IRS Field Office location.
 The Skills Assessment Center (SAC) consists of two Writing Sample Assessments and a panel-based Structured Interview:

 - Writing Sample Assessments - The writing sample exercises will require applicants to provide written narratives based on a series of stimulus materials that model the types of information candidates may analyze and write reports on in the actual special agent job.
 The writing exercises evaluate an applicant’s overall writing ability, organization and structure, development of ideas and presentation of conclusions, ability to synthesize and summarize information, grammar, punctuation, spelling and vocabulary.
 Writing exercises are scored by teams of trained special agent assessors using standardized rating criteria.
 Applicants must pass both writing exercises to continue to be eligible for selection.